Study skills helping you to succeed at Solent

 Guided learning

-Solent University runs a variety of Guided Learning workshops that are there to support your learning, these are facilitated by different teams from across the University for more information please look at the Guided Learning SOL page.
+Solent University runs a variety of Guided Learning workshops that are there to support your learning, these are facilitated by different teams from across the University.
+For more information, please take a look at https://learn.solent.ac.uk/guided-learning.

-The Therapy and Mental Health Team run a range of courses and workshops.
+Mental Health and Wellbeing team run a range of courses and workshops.
 Some courses run over a number of weeks and others are single sessions.

 For start dates and booking information email wellbeing@solent.ac.uk current sessions available are: